solana-foundation/developer-content/content/guides/games/porting-anchor-to-unity.md

 When using Anchor you will be able to generate an IDL file which is a JSON representation of your program.
 With this IDL you can then generate different clients.
-For example JS or C# for Unity.
+For example JavaScript or C# for Unity.

 [IDL to C# Converter](https://github.com/magicblock-labs/Solana.Unity.Anchor)